Jet momentum reconstruction in the QGP background with machine learning: Simulation Models

-In this work, we generate 360k parton-level jets using PYTHIA~8 with the Monash 2013 tune~\cite{Skands:2014pea}.
-The same set of PYTHIA jets are then evolved using the LBT model coupled to a QGP medium for central (0–10\%) Pb+Pb collisions at $\sqrt{s_\mathrm{NN}} = 5.02$~TeV.
-The production vertices of jets in heavy-ion collisions are sampled using the Monte-Carlo Glauber model.
-Each jet parton is assumed to stream freely before its formation time and the thermalization time of the QGP (0.6~fm).
-The formation time of a jet parton is evaluated by summing over the splitting times of its ancestors in PYTHIA vacuum showers~\cite{Zhang:2022ctd}.
-After that, jet partons interact with the QGP within LBT until the local temperature of the medium drops below the hadronization temperature (165~MeV).
+In this work, we start with 360k PYTHIA~8 events with the Monash 2013 tune~\cite{Skands:2014pea}.
+The momentum exchange triggers of hard collisions are uniformly distributed within the range of [20, 200]~GeV.
+Final state partons from these PYTHIA events are then evolved using the LBT model coupled to a QGP medium for central (0-10\%) Pb+Pb collisions at $\sqrt{s_\mathrm{NN}} = 5.02$~TeV.
+The vertices of hard collisions in heavy-ion collisions are sampled using the Monte-Carlo Glauber model.
+Each parton is assumed to stream freely before its formation time and the thermalization time of the QGP (0.6~fm).
+The formation time of a parton is evaluated by summing over the splitting times of its ancestors in PYTHIA vacuum showers~\cite{Zhang:2022ctd}.
+After that, these partons interact with the QGP within LBT until the local temperature of the medium drops below the hadronization temperature (165~MeV).
 The strong coupling constant in LBT is set as $\alpha_\mathrm{s}=0.15$.
-After jet-medium interactions, 260k medium-modified jets are obtained.
 Jet reconstruction is performed using the anti-$k_\mathrm{T}$ algorithm with a radius parameter of $R = 0.4$ for both PYTHIA and PYTHIA+LBT jets, either with or without the thermal background contributions.
 For analysis, we select jets within the transverse momentum range of $5~\mathrm{GeV} < p_\mathrm{T} < 160~\mathrm{GeV}$ and pseudorapidity range of $|\eta| < 1 - R$.
 For the rest of this work, we will use the notation ``LBT" to abbreviate ``PYTHIA+LBT" in describing how we generate the jet data.
 On the other hand, the notation ``PYTHIA+LBT" will be saved for describing the combination of jet data generated by PYTHIA simulation and (PYTHIA+)LBT simulation in training ML models.